 - Pet waste must be picked up and disposed of properly

-- Pets are not allowed inside park buildings, including the visitor center
+- Pets cannot go inside park buildings, including the visitor center

-The trails are covered with wood chips and were easy to navigate, even with Ty’s stroller.
-We hiked north from the Visitor Center, which required a pretty steep climb to get to the top of the bluff, but after that the elevation changes were minor, the trail was shady, and the views made it well worth the effort!
+The trails are covered with wood chips and easy to navigate, even with Ty’s stroller.
+We hiked north from the Visitor Center, huffing it up a short but steep climb to the top of the bluff.
+Once on top, the elevation changes were minor, the trail was shady, and the views were well worth the effort!

-Following the trail north about a mile brought us to Great Bear Mound, the largest remaining effigy in Iowa at 137 feet long and 70 feet wide.
+Following the trail north about a mile brought us to Great Bear Mound.
+This is the largest remaining effigy in Iowa at 137 feet long and 70 feet wide.

-Our only regret is that we weren’t able to explore the entire park, but it would be hard to accomplish in a day.
-And now we’re looking forward to our next visit!
+Our only regret is that we weren’t able to explore the entire park!
+But that would be difficult to accomplish in a single day.
+And now we can look forward to visiting again.

 See all the gear we use to make traveling with our pets easier, safer, and more fun!

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.